peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 a typo or when the nameserver's domain registration has expired.
-(Re-)registering such a non-resolvable nameserver domain allows a third party to run authoritative DNS service for all domains delegated to that NS hostname, serving responses different from those in the legitimate zonefile.
+(Re-)registering such a non-resolvable nameserver domain allows a third party to run authoritative DNS service for all domains delegated to that NS hostname, serving responses different from the legitimate ones.

 This strategy for hijacking (at least part of the) DNS traffic and spoofing responses is not new, but surprisingly common [@?LAME1;@LAME2].